shivi-9/LegendsOfValor/Readme.txt

 Spirits.java: This class implements the monster interface.
 Spirits are a type of
 	      monsters and this class holds all the functionalities specific to Spirits

+UserInput.java: Class to take user input at different stages of the game

 Warrior.java: This class has functions and attributes related to all Paladin typed
 	      Heroes and this class also implements the hero interface